Packers blank Seahawks 17-0 as Rodgers, Wilson return - NewsBreak

 Packers blank Seahawks 17-0 as Rodgers, Wilson return

-GREEN BAY, Wis. — (AP) — Aaron Rodgers was back under center and the Packers got back to winning — a welcome return to normal for Green Bay after a tumultuous couple of weeks.
+GREEN BAY, Wis. — Aaron Rodgers was back under center and the Packers got back to winning — a welcome return to normal for Green Bay after a tumultuous couple of weeks.

 The reigning MVP can thank the Packers’ defense for doing much of the heavy lifting.